πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 What is a pointer?

-Memory is a "numbered, contiguous warehouse"
+Memory is like a numbered warehouse

-A computer's memory (RAM) is like a long row of shelves, where each byte (8 bits) has a sequential number (address).
-When you declare a variable, the OS allocates a free slot and assigns it an address.
+Think of your computer's memory (RAM) as a long row of shelves, where every byte (8 bits) has its own sequential number β€” an address.
+When you declare a variable, the OS grabs a free slot and assigns it an address.

 πŸ’Ύ Memory (RAM) β€” each cell is 1 byte